splendidsummer/Natural_language_processing_2022/CS224N_NOTES.md

 # UPC Course
 ## Lecture 2 NERC

-# Lecture 7 Seq2Seq & Neural Machine Translation
+## Lecture 7 Seq2Seq & Neural Machine Translat

 **Sequence-to-Sequence model** is a **Conditional Language Model** **Advantage:**

 * Better performance: more fluent; better use context; better use of phrase similarities.
 * A single neural network to be optimized end-to-end
 * Require much less human engineering effort